-void ProtocolActivateProc(ice_conn, client_data)
+'''

-IceConn ice_conn;
+void ProtocolActivateProc( ice_conn, client_data);

-IcePointer client_data;
+'''

-ice_connThe ICE connection object.client_dataThe client data set in the IceProtocolSetupProc callback.
+client data The client data set in the IceProtocolSetupProc callback.

 The IceIOErrorProc callback is invoked if the ICE connection unexpectedly breaks.
-You should pass NULL for io_error_proc if not interested in being notified.
-For further information, see section 13, "Error Handling."
+You should pass NULL for io\error\proc if not interested in being notified.
+For further information, see Chapter 13, Error Handling

-6.1.
 Callbacks for Processing Messages

-When an application detects that there is new data to read on an ICE connection (via select), it calls the IceProcessMessages function (see section 9, "Processing Messages").
+When an application detects that there is new data to read on an ICE connection (via select it calls the IceProcessMessages function Chapter 9, Processing Messages.
 When IceProcessMessages reads an ICE message header with a major opcode other than zero (reserved for the ICE protocol), it needs to call a function that will read the rest of the message, unpack it, and process it accordingly.

-If the message arrives at the client that initiated the ProtocolSetup, the IcePoProcessMsgProc callback is invoked.
+If the message arrives at the client that initiated the ProtocolSetup the Ice-PoProcessMsgProc callback is invoked.